gayansanjeewa/gogeturl/README.md

 - Includes unit and integration tests
 - Leaner Git commit history with reference to the related PR
 - Hot-reloading with Air for development
-- TODO: Dockerized for easy deployment
+- Dockerized for easy deployment with multi-stage builds

 ## Technical Overview & Engineering Practices